tibco-bnl/workshop-tibco-platform/docs/customers/afklm/cp/aks-tp-cp-v1-12.md

 ## 14. Log in CP

-Log into the CP with the username / password defined in the above variables (CP_ADMIN_EMAIL and CP_ADMIN_INITIAL_PASSWORD). <br>
+Log into the Control Plane with the username / password defined in the above variables (CP_ADMIN_EMAIL and CP_ADMIN_INITIAL_PASSWORD). <br>
-First update the cp admin password to a new password <br>
+First update the Control Plane admin password to a new password <br>

 ## 14a.
 Connect to customer Idp